Program Manager in data science

 October 2004 - August 2010

 When I was first hired to coordinate the conversion of textbooks and videos into alternative formats for students with various needs, I knew nothing about accessible technology (AT).
-Over the next couple years, I took more than 100 hours of AT training where I learned everything from how to produce Braille and captioned videos to using speech-to-text and screen-reading software.
+Over the subsequent years, I engaged in more than 100 hours of AT training where I learned everything from how to produce Braille and captioned videos to using speech-to-text and screen-reading software.

 Clark University, Worcester, MA